 Plan.
 Guilderland.
 Instructional Coaching.
 Building or Creating a Curriculum, Delivering Curriculum, Instructional Design, Syllabi, Lesson Plans.
 Concept to Classroom: Resources.
 The Cooperative Learning Network.
 Cooperative Learning in the Library.
 Pre-Library Preparation Met with the teacher and talked about how to set up cooperative groups.

 Instructions for each group member were on the table.
 Materials for each group were kept in cartons and were stored in the library office.
 Cooperative.
 Some Cooperative Learning Projects by Cybrary Man Country or State Project Materials: Construction paper sheets of all the colors in each flag of the country or state.

 My Countries of the World Page Board Games Materials: Same size cardboard from large cartons for each group.
 This cooperative learning project can be done in any subject area.
 Word Game Boards Tools for Educators.com - Board Game Maker, printable board games, 100% customizable Planet Project.
 Cooperative Learning.
 Is a successful teaching strategy in which small teams, each with students of different levels of ability, use a variety of learning activities to improve their understanding of a subject.
 Each member of a team is responsible not only for learning what is taught but also for helping teammates learn, thus creating an atmosphere of achievement.

 Feel proud and jointly celebrate when a group member is recognized for achievement.
 Cooperative Learning.
 Cooperative learning refers to a set of instructional strategies which include cooperative student-student interaction over subject matter as an integral part of the process.

+References Berkowitz, M. Berkowitz, M. Vincent, P. (1999).
+63 No Contest.
 Article by Gwenn Schurgin O'Keeffe, M.D.